 My fantasy about leaving Zenith has a number of constituent parts.
 At one point, it included going to law school and becoming an activist attorney who did real things to help people.
 This idea developed in contradistinction to the line people often feed me about how important it is to teach elite students because it is they who will go out in the world and run things, and they need to learn from people “like me.”

 Oh right.
 This is a reason to go on living: molding future world leaders and captains of industry.
 Just call me the Handmaiden to the Stars.

-I also had a fantasy about running for office, which faded precipitously when I realized it would require hours and hours of social events, a capacity to remember lots of names forever, eating dreadful food and making compromises with people I would, to my peril, learn not to despise, like Joe Lieberman and Trent Lott.
-This overlapped with a fantasy about going to work for a politician I could really believe in — for example, being someone like Josh Lymon on the West Wing, or that neat-o feminist played by the woman who now plays a neat-o drug dealer on “Weeds.”
+I also had a fantasy about running for office, which faded precipitously when I realized it would require hours and hours of social events, a capacity to remember lots of names forever, eating dreadful food and making compromises with people I would, to my peril, learn not to despise — for example, Joe Lieberman and Trent Lott.
+This overlapped with a fantasy about going to work for a politician I could really believe in — for example, being someone like Josh Lymon on The West Wing, or that neat-o feminist played by the woman who now plays a neat-o drug dealer on “Weeds.”

 I also have ongoing fantasies about running a feminist bookstore, and starting a feminist press, both of which would require money that I do not have.